MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/mfa-connect-to-exchange-online-powershell.md

   winrm set winrm/config/client/auth @{Basic="true"}
   ```

-  If you'd rather run this command in Windows PowerShell, enclose this part of the value in quotation marks: `'@{Basic="true"}'`.
+  If you'd rather run the command in Windows PowerShell, enclose this part of the value in quotation marks: `'@{Basic="true"}'`.

   If Basic authentication for WinRM is disabled, you'll get this error when you try to connect: